Applying For Australian Citizenship

 There are different ways in which one can become an Australian citizen.
 However, Citizenship by Conferral and Citizenship by Descent are the two most common ways of becoming an Australian Citizen.

-Also, you may become an Australian Citizen if you were born in Australia and stayed in Australia until you turned ten years of age.
-You may apply to re-acquire Australian Citizenship if you ceased to be an Australian citizen at some point.
+You may also become an Australian Citizen if you were born in Australia and stayed in Australia until you turned ten years of age.
+If you ceased to be an Australian citizen at some point, you may apply to re-acquire Australian citizenship (depending upon your eligibility, of course).

 Citizenship by Conferral Eligibility Criteria